benchmark-action/github-action-benchmark/CONTRIBUTING.md

 Optional: If you add a new example workflow under `.github/workflows/`, you might want to add your user name to `alert-comment-cc-users` input like `alert-comment-cc-users: '@rhysd,@you'`.

+If something is unclear for you, please ask me questions by creating a new issue.

 ## How to create a new release

 1. Run `$ bash scripts/prepare-release.sh v1`
 2. Check changes with `git diff --cached`
 3. If ok, create a new commit and tag it with `v1.x.y`
-4. Push the commit and tag to `v1` remote repository and make a release on GitHub
+4. Push the tag and commit to `v1` remote repository and make a new release on GitHub